10 Steps Of Top Risk Management In Leverage Trading

 7. Use the 1% rule

-The 1% rule says that you should only risk 1% of your total investment account in one single trade and it is so effective that it will take care of almost all your risk management alone.
-For many traders, simply following the 1% rule together with a consistent stop loss already covers a large part of the risk problem.
-To know how much 1% of your total account balance you can use this simple calculation.
+The 1% rule limits risk to 1% of total capital per trade.
+Applied consistently, this single constraint addresses most of the risk management problem on its own.
+For many traders, simply following the 1% rule together with a consistent stop-loss already covers a large part of the risk problem.
+The calculation is straightforward:

 Total account balance / 100 = 1%